Maps | Directory | uSource | Webmail | HelpHelp with this site |

 The common goal across all InSPiRe work is to strive towards quantitatively measured research results.
 This is a fundamental tenet of engineering solutions in enterprise-scale cyber-security, privacy, and distributed software systems.

-Supporting this research is a, first-of-its-kind in Canada, purpose-build facility dedicated to reproducing enterprise-scale network environments while meeting the full tenets of scientific control and repeatability.
+Supporting this research is a purpose-build cluster-computing test bed facility dedicated to reproducing enterprise-scale network environments while meeting the full tenets of scientific control and repeatability.

 This facility consists of: